 If You’re Not Sure, Ask Before You Buy

-If you’re buying your first alpaca product or skein of alpaca yarn, look carefully at the product images prior to purchase.
-There are many variations of white, black, fawn, and other colors so if you’re not sure if the color is what you want, inquire via the website prior to purchase, or if possible, visit the store in person.
+If you’re buying your first alpaca product or skein of alpaca yarn, look carefully at the product images before purchase.
+There are many variations of white, black, fawn, and other colors so if you’re not sure if the color is what you want, inquire via the website before purchase, or if possible, visit the store in person.

 Most shop owners won’t mind sending you additional product pictures, answering questions, or suggesting an alternate product for your needs.
 They’d much rather you take this approach because it will help you validate you are buying the right product.